The-Compilers/CryptoYard/backend/doc/reports.md

 * A currency has been purchased (quote currency)
 * A fee has been paid

-Wallet changes for all sell orders:
+Wallet changes:

-* quoteObtainedInTransaction = transaction.baseAmount * transaction.price
+* quoteObtainedInTransaction = transaction.baseAmount * transaction.averagePrice
 * wallet.quote.amount += quoteObtainedInTransaction
 * wallet.baseCurrency.amount -= transaction.baseAmount
 * wallet.baseCurrency.averageObtainPrice is unchanged
-* sellPriceInUsd = transaction.price * wallet.quote.averageObtainPriceUsd
+* sellPriceInUsd = transaction.averagePrice * wallet.quote.averageObtainPriceUsd
 * priceDifferenceInUsd = sellPriceInUsd - wallet.baseCurrency.averageObtainPrice
 * transaction.profitLossInUsd = transaction.amount * priceDifferenceInUsd

 #### Cryptocurrency deposit

+An executed deposit means that the user deposits a cryptocurrency in the exchange.

+It is not known where and how the currency was obtained (mining, or purchase on another platform).

+User must enter the following information manually:

+* Obtain-price for the cryptocurrency, in USD

+Wallet changes:
+* transaction.quoteCurrency = "USD"
+* transaction.averagePrice = manualUserInput
+* wallet.baseCurrency.amount -= transaction.baseAmount
+* usdSpentInTransaction = transaction.baseAmount * transaction.averagePrice + feeInUsd
+* totalUsdSpent = usdSpentInTransaction + (wallet.baseCurrency.averageObtainPriceUsd * wallet.baseCurrency.amount)
+* wallet.baseCurrency.averageObtainPriceUsd = totalUsdSpent / wallet.baseCurrency.amount
+* transaction.profitLossInUsd is unchanged

 TBD